JUMO-GmbH-Co-KG/embedded-compositor/README.md

 ## Screen orientation

-Screen orientation can be specified at startup time through the `SCREEN_ORIENTATION` environment variable. later, screen orientation can be controlled using the DBus interface `com.embeddedcompositor.screen` exposed under `com.basyskom.embeddedcompositor/screen`
+Screen orientation can be specified at startup time through the `SCREEN_ORIENTATION` environment variable. later, screen orientation can be controlled using the DBus interface `de.EmbeddedCompositor.screen` exposed under `de.jumo.EmbeddedCompositor/screen`

 ## Architecture